 The Frontiers Program supports students who have experienced foster care through encouragement, a sense of community and available financial assistance (adopted students are eligible to participate).

 Frontier students meet individually with a mentor for help with navigating college, identifying resources and setting goals.
-As a group, Frontier students enjoy social activities, study groups, guest speakers, support and hanging out in the Frontier student center.
+As a group, Frontier students enjoy social activities, study groups, guest speakers, support and hanging out in the Frontiers Program Student Space.
 Some of the resources/support provided in the program and at TWU include:

 - Resource referrals

 - Limited financial assistance

 - Family housing on campus

 - No questions asked food pantry